ffornari90/iam-voms-aa/README.md

 A description of the role played by each Docker Compose service is reported hereafter:

-* `sidecar`: a CENTOS 7 utility container providing a volume that contains configuration files and scripts useful to other containers.
+* `sidecar`: a CentOS 7 utility container providing a volume that contains configuration files and scripts useful to other containers.
-* `trust`: a CENTOS 7 utility container that contains fetch-crl and other utilities to provide up-to-date trust anchors to relying applications.
+* `trust`: a CentOS 7 utility container that contains fetch-crl and other utilities to provide up-to-date trust anchors to relying applications.
-* `hostcert`: a CENTOS 7 utility container that provides a server certificate and private key to relying applications.
+* `hostcert`: a CentOS 7 utility container that provides a server certificate and private key to relying applications.
 * `db`: a MySQL container starting a database where IAM will securely store its data.
 * `iam-be`: a container running the IAM login service Java application.
 * `nginx-iam`: an NGINX container that provides a reverse-proxy with SSL protecting the IAM login service.
 * `client`: an example OpenID Connect client application for IAM.
 * `nginx-voms`: an OpenResty VOMS container providing TLS termination and client VOMS attribute certificate parsing and validation, deployed as a service that protects the VOMS-AA.
 * `voms-aa`: a container running the VOMS Attribute Authority Java application.
-* `voms-client`: a CENTOS 7 container that provides VOMS client CLI with LSC and VOMSES files properly configured for a custom VO.
+* `voms-client`: a CentOS 7 container that provides VOMS client CLI with LSC and VOMSES files properly configured for a custom VO.

 The correct start timing for those services that rely on other services is managed by the [`wait-for-it.sh`](https://github.com/vishnubob/wait-for-it) script by [vishnubob](https://github.com/vishnubob).